Brooklyn subway shooting suspect arrested, one day after opening fire on train car filled with riders

 “I’m happy that he’s alive, that he didn’t kill himself like the cowards do when they do something like this,” she said.
 “I’m happy they caught him.
 I want him to know I went to work today ...
 He’s not going to take away my sense as a true New Yorker.”

+The suspect, after leaving the carnage in the station, escaped by boarding a city bus to the Park Slope subway station, arriving there at 9:18 a.m., police said.

-The arrest came shortly after the NYPD released new images of the suspected subway shooter as a massive search continued.
+The arrest came shortly after the NYPD released new images of the suspected subway shooter as the citywide search continued.
 Adams said earlier that James was officially a suspect in the horrifying attack where a smoke bomb was detonated before the gunman opened fire inside the cramped car.

-Smartphones around the city blared with alerts urging New Yorkers to contact authorities with any information about the suspect, and police made good on Adams’ vow that the suspect would be caught.
+Smartphones around the city blared with alerts urging New Yorkers to contact authorities with any information about the suspect, and police made good on Adams’ vow that he would be apprehended.

 “There was a clear desire to create terror,” Adams said during a morning appearance on WNYC.
 “When you bring a smoke bomb, when you bring an automatic weapon, wear a gas mask, in a very methodical way injure and attempt to harm innocent New Yorkers — that is terror.
 We’re going to call it as we see it.”

-The motive behind the shooting spree remained unclear, with the suspect slipping away from the chaotic crime scene.
+The motive behind the shooting spree remained unclear.
 A police source said it was a miracle that no one was killed, and investigators recovered 33 9 mm shell casings from inside the subway car.

 NYU-Langone Hospital-Brooklyn treated 21 of the train victims for smoke inhalation and gunshot wounds, with 16 released by Wednesday morning and the remaining five listed in stable condition.
 Two of the shooting victims were still at Maimonides Hospital, where three other straphangers were treated and released.